joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 Early on, you’re facing a lot of pendulum swings between your team and developers who want to ship.
 One day they’ll say, “we need API versioning, STAT,” and the next day, they’ll say they’ve figured out the problem themselves.
-By the Scale phase, you’ve codified enough of the implications these processes have on your API gateway, like multicloud, and the problems you
+But by the Scale phase, you’ve codified enough of the implications these processes have on your API gateway that you can start asking:

-The more mature you get, the more your platform enforces the control you need without adding development friction… and people stop fearing audits or regulatory changes.
+How are we taking that last step to enable people in a safe and compliant way so that our API gateway isn't utter chaos?

 -->